 What is Intermodal Transportation?

 Intermodal freight transportation is a combination of two or more different shipping modes like a truck, rail, ship or aircraft to move freight to the final destination.
-Also, in intermodal transportation, each carrier is responsible for a particular mode.
+Also, in intermodal logistics and transportation, each carrier is responsible for a particular mode.
 Therefore, there are several freight bills from different carriers.

 Shippers who move loads more than 750 miles, can add value to the overall supply chain.
 How?
 Try using different transportation modes, or intermodal, instead just OTR.
 The top 3 reasons for shippers to use intermodal transportation are lower costs, consistent capacity, and quality service.